 The content of papers should address the assigned or nominated topic.
 It should generally be your observations and the conclusions you draw from them.
 Hopefully these will be in the realm of things that others could also observe.

-Given that this course is Goeg 104- Geo-Technology, in which we are also building specific familiarity with vocabulary, concepts, tools and techniques in working with mapping technology, the topic should be about some aspect of that broad domain.
+Given that this course is Geog 104- Geo-Technology, in which we are building familiarity with vocabulary, concepts, tools and techniques for working with mapping technology, the topic should be about some aspect of that broad domain.
 It might be an application of the tools, perhaps to produce a map that is used to support another termpaper.
-It might be a 'deeper than the lecture got' examiniation of a topic we've covered, or one that we didn't.
-It might be an in-depth examiniation of an historic map.
-It might recapitulate, extend and improve one of the class exercises.
-It might be an experiment using some technology that we didn't get to in class.
+It might be a 'deeper than the lecture got' examiniation of a topic we could have covered omore deeply.
+It might be an in-depth examiniation of a particular historic map.
+It might be an experiment using some of the technology.
 There are lots of options.
+Let's talk about them.

 To narrow down this 'wide-open' range, we'll do a round of proposals and feedback before we decide on the topic before the middle of semester.